apache/druid/docs/development/extensions-core/azure.md

 :::info

-To enable Azure for persisting task logs, explicitly enable it by setting `druid.indexer.logs.type=azure`.
+To persist task logs in Azure Blob Storage, set `druid.indexer.logs.type=azure`.

 :::

-Task logs are persisted using the account and authentication method configured for storing segments.
-Use the following configuration to setup where to store the task logs:
+Druid stores task logs using the storage account and authentication method configured for storing segments.
+Use the following configuration to set up where to store the task logs:

 | Property | Description | Default |
 |---|---|---|